Loading

 Hashtags #feelnewsydney

-Learn about waterways
+Learn about the waterways

-Embrace a new outlook on the city as you know it with the Burrawa Aboriginal Climb Experience on the Sydney Harbour Bridge.
-Led by a First Nations storyteller, BridgeClimb Sydney’s experience sees you ascend to the top of Sydney’s famous landmark, all while receiving incredible insight into Aboriginal stories and sites across the harbour.
+To take your learning to another level, ascend to new heights and hear the history of this land with the Burrawa Aboriginal Climb Experience on the Sydney Harbour Bridge.
+Led by a First Nations storyteller, you’ll climb to the top of the iconic bridge while hearing Aboriginal stories and the importance of sites across the harbour.

 BridgeClimb, Sydney Credit: Destination NSW